dojo/util/maven/README.txt

 webapps as resources or templates.

 Currently there is no public dojo repository.
-So artifacts are only installed locally.
+So artifacts are only installed to your local maven repository.
 So maven projects will need build this locally.
 Eventually the artifacts will be published.

+The artifacts are also available at:
+    ./dojo/target/dojo-1.1-SNAPSHOT.tar.gz
+    ./dojo/target/dojo-1.1-SNAPSHOT.tar.bz2
+    ./dojo/target/dojo-1.1-SNAPSHOT.zip
+    ./java/dojo/target/dojo-1.1-SNAPSHOT.war

 To build everything: